 The now-Swiss brand of Cuban origin has recently presented its 2011 Cuervo Y Sobrinos Historiador Retrogrado (ref.
 3194.1A) that features a retrograde date display and a power reserve indicator.
 Still sporting the same deliberately archaic styling of its face and powered by a modified ETA caliber, the new model tries to monetize the watchmaker’s ‘colonial’ legacy and, from where I sit, is successful at that.

-While their last year’s Pirata Complete Calendar limited edition looked somewhat fussy, the new timekeeper is pleasantly elegant and refined bringing in associations with large white palaces, shiny pre-WWII open-top limousines and, of course, men wearing expensive suits and smoking precious cigars of local origin.
+While their last year’s Pirata Complete Calendar looked somewhat fussy, the new timekeeper is pleasantly elegant and refined bringing in associations with large white palaces, shiny pre-WWII open-top limousines, and, of course, men wearing expensive suits and smoking precious cigars of local origin.

 Its silvered dial with Clous de Paris motif serves as a perfect background for the cobalt blue hands with strokes of Superluminova on them.